MicrosoftDocs/msix-docs/msix-src/app-package-updates.md

 ms.topic: article
-keywords: windows 10, uwp, app package, app update, msix, appx ms.localizationpriority: medium ms.custom: RS5
+keywords: windows 10, uwp, app package, app update, msix, appx ms.localizationpriority: medium ms.custom: "RS5, seodec18"
 ---

 # App package updates

-Updating modern Windows app packages is optimized to ensure that only the essential changed bits of the app are downloaded to update an existing Windows app..
+Updating modern Windows app packages is optimized to ensure that only the essential changed bits of the app are downloaded to update an existing Windows app.

+## Metadata in the AppxBlockMap.xml file

 At a high level, during package creation, a piece of metadata is created and stored in the app package file (.appx or .msix) which allows parts of the package to be uniquely identified by Windows.
 When updating an app package, Windows uses the metadata file to compare the old package to the new package and determine what needs to be downloaded to the device.